microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 right numbers come out at the end.

-[CLICK] We'll do that with training data: lots of images of dogs, bicycles, appes and tennis balls.
+[CLICK] We'll do that with training data: lots of images of dogs, bicycles, apples and tennis balls.
 We know what each image represents (because a human has looked at them and labeled -- or "annotated" them), so all we do is pick weights in such a way that the correct node gets the largest value in each case, or at least as often as possible.